 We all love those iconic Red Lobster cheddar bay biscuits, loaded with cheddar cheese, garlic, and brushed with luscious melted butter.
 And YES it is absolutely possible to enjoy them at home whenever you like!
 With only one bowl and a handful of ingredients, including Bisquick baking mix, you can make this homemade cheese biscuits recipe in under 20 minutes.
 These tasty cheddar biscuits are light, fluffy, and every bite is full of cheesy goodness.

-I promise that these cheesy biscuits are just like the ones you know from Red Lobster, but made at home with love and just 6 simple ingredients.
+These cheesy biscuits are just like the ones you know from Red Lobster, but made at home with love and just a few pantry staples.

 Similar to our Bisquick drop biscuits recipe, we use Bisquick baking mix to get no-fail fluffy biscuits every time.